Blood Pressure Monitoring Devices Market Size, Share, and Trends 2024 to 2034

 Product Insights

-Blood Pressure Monitoring Devices Market Share, By Product, 2020 (%)
+Blood Pressure Monitoring Devices Market Share, By Product, 2023 (%)

 However, blood pressure cuffs anticipated to grow at a rapid rate over the analysis period on account of rising usage of blood pressure monitors backed by the increasing incidences of high blood pressure.
 These BP cuffs are available in different sizes, as per the type of patients.
 Basically two types of cuffs are available in the market that includes reusable and disposable.
 Amongst them, the disposable cuff segment anticipated to register the highest CAGR due to rising adoption of ecofriendly products coupled with the increasing concern about cross-contamination events at hospitals.

-Blood Pressure Monitoring Devices Market, by Type, 2021-2027 (USD Million)
+Global Blood Pressure Monitoring Devices Market, By Product, 2020-2023 (USD Million)

-Digital Blood Pressure Monitor 577.1 751.9 969.6 9.03%
+Digital Blood Pressure Monitor 523.7 577.1 631 689.2

-Ambulatory Blood Pressure Monitor 333.8 443.3 582.2 9.72%
+Ambulatory Blood Pressure Monitor 300.9 333.8 367.4 403.8

 End-user Insights

-Hospitals & clinics segment addressed the largest market value share in the year 2020 attributed to the presence of large patient pool.
+Hospitals segment addressed the largest market value share in the year 2023 attributed to the presence of large patient pool.
 Further, the rising need for accurate, fast, and effective diagnostic tools for better health outcome anticipated to surge the adoption of BP monitoring devices in the hospital & clinics segment.
 Rising investment from governments of various regions for the development of hospital & healthcare infrastructure accounts positively towards the growth of BP monitors.
 Rising investment influence hospital sector to adopt new technologies and devices for early diagnose the problem or disease and cure them.

 On the other hand, home healthcare registers the fastest growth of around 12.9% over the analysis period.
 Increasing availability of smart wearables that provide mobility as well as cost-efficient option for the homecare application is the key factor that drives the overall market growth.
 Further, increasing cases of high blood pressure along with rising disposable income are the other significant key factors that propel the growth of home healthcare segment.